Mirantis/ceph-lcm/docs/source/api/usage.rst

 .. note::

-   As mentioned in (TODO), decapod API returns JSONs and client works with parsed JSONs.
+   As mentioned in :doc:`models`, decapod API returns JSONs and client works with parsed JSONs.
 No models or similar datastructures are used, just parsed JSONs, so except to get lists and dicts from RPC client responses.

 Create new role
 +++++++++++++++

-You may consider Role (TODO) as a named set of permissions.
+You may consider Role as a named set of permissions.
 To get a list of permissions, please use :py:meth:`decapodlib.V1Client.get_permissions` method.

 .. code-block:: python